At What Age Should You Stop Riding A Bike? (Revealed!)

 Can A 60 Year Old Ride A Bike?

-No, a 60 year old rider would not be safe on a bike.
+Yes, a 60 year old rider can ride a bike.
 A 60 year old rider can ride a motorbike if they have an AMA or MC endorsement and are able to pass a motorcycle riding safety test.

 At What Age Should A Man Stop Riding A Motorcycle?